-- 1.6.3 IATA shall have a process to review and provide approval or non-approval of an Auditor Qualification Record (AQR) when submitted by an AO in accordance with applicable provisions in IPM Section 3.
-In order to provide IATA approval, such review process shall ensure the AQR reflects that: - (i) if applicable, the subject Auditor has satisfied all qualification prerequisites as identified in the Auditor Prerequisite Record (APR); - (ii) if applicable, the subject Auditor has completed the appropriate qualification process in accordance with IPM standards; - (iii) if applicable, the subject Auditor satisfies all qualification currency requirements in accordance with IPM standards; - (iv) the AO has confirmed the accuracy of all information contained in the AQR through completion of the AO Acceptance Statement. - 1.6.4 IATA shall ensure the review specified in IPM 1.6.3 includes, as applicable: - (i) if submitted with the AQR, a Curriculum Vitae (CV) of the subject Auditor; - (ii) a cross-check of the Auditor Currency Database to verify that all qualification currency requirements are satisfied by the subject Auditor. - 1.6.5 Approval of an AQR by IATA in accordance with IPM 1.6.3 shall result in the following: - (i) the AO will update its list of approved IOSA Auditors with the change in Auditor qualification(s) reflected in the AQR; - (ii) IATA will update the Master List of Approved IOSA Auditors with the change in Auditor qualification(s) reflected in the AQR. - 1.6.6 IATA reserves the right to order the nullification and re-audit of the operational discipline(s) that have been audited by an Auditor whose qualifications have not been reviewed and approved by IATA in accordance with IPM 1.6.3.

-IATA shall have a process for maintaining the IATA Master List of Approved IOSA Auditors in order to ensure the availability of an up-to-date qualification status of each Auditor in the IOSA system.
-Such process shall incorporate use of the AQR in accordance with IPM 1.6.3 and 1.6.4, and ensure the Master List is always updated in a timely manner to reflect IATA approval of changes to the list of approved IOSA Auditors for an AO as specified in IPM 2.11.2.
+- IATA shall review and provide approval or non-approval of an Auditor Qualification Record (AQR) when submitted by an AO in accordance with applicable provisions in IPM Section 3.
+In order to provide IATA approval, such review shall ensure the AQR reflects that: - if applicable, the subject Auditor has satisfied all qualification prerequisites as identified in the Auditor Prerequisite Record (APR); - if applicable, the subject Auditor has completed the appropriate qualification process in (ii) accordance with IPM standards; - if applicable, the subject Auditor satisfies all qualification currency requirements in accordance with IPM standards; - (iv) the AO has confirmed the accuracy of all information contained in the AQR through completion of the AO Acceptance Statement. - 1.6.3 IATA shall ensure the review specified in IPM 1.6.2 includes, as applicable: - if submitted with the AQR, a Curriculum Vitae (CV) of the subject Auditor; - a cross-check of the Auditor Currency Database to verify that all qualification currency requirements are satisfied by the subject Auditor. - 1.6.4 Approval of an AQR by IATA in accordance with IPM 1.6.2 shall result in the following: - the AO will update its list of approved IOSA Auditors with the change in Auditor (i) qualification(s) reflected in the AQR: - IATA will update the Master List of Approved IOSA Auditors with the change in Auditor qualification(s) reflected in the AQR. - IATA reserves the right to order the nullification and re-audit of the operational discipline(s) that have been audited by an Auditor whose qualifications have not been reviewed and approved by IATA in accordance with IPM 1.6.2. - IATA shall maintain the IATA Master List of Approved IOSA Auditors in order to ensure the 1.6.6 availability of an up-to-date qualification status of each Auditor in the IOSA system.
+Such maintenance shall incorporate use of the AQR in accordance with IPM 1.6.2 and 1.6.3, and ensure the Master List is always updated in a timely manner to reflect IATA approval of changes to the list of approved IOSA Auditors for an AO as specified in IPM 2.10.2.

-IATA reserves the right to request and receive contact information of IOSA Auditors with the purpose of contacting them directly in regards to matters related to the IOSA Program.
+Note: IATA reserves the right to request and receive contact information of IOSA Auditors with the purpose of contacting them directly in regards to matters related to the IOSA Program.
 AOs will be included in relevant correspondence with the IOSA Auditors.